dmort27/panphon/README.md

 ## Configuration and Rule Files

 This package includes two files that control the behavior of ```generate_ipa_all.py```.
 These are intended to be edited by the end user.
-Both are written in [YAML](http://www.yaml.org/), a standardized and human-readable and editable data serialization language.
+Both are written in [YAML](http://www.yaml.org/), a standardized, human-readable and human-editable data serialization language.

 ### Sort Order Specification: sort_order.yml